Skip to content

 Rails.application.routes.draw do

-constraints Rodauth::Rails.authenticate(:admin) do
+constraints Rodauth::Rails.authenticate(:user) do

 mount AdminPortal::Engine, at: "/admin"